 Meditation itself is an expression of a synchronized body and mind.
 Both body and mind are relaxed yet alert and engaged in meditation.
 Traditional Buddhist meditation instruction includes what are called "the seven points."
 This is the posture that is most supportive of mindfulness/awareness meditation.

 First, sit with legs crossed.
 There is no need to do this in a special way, just cross the legs loosely.
-A variety of cushions are available in different heights, firmness and shapes.
+A variety of meditation cushions are available in different heights, firmness and shapes.
 It is best to choose a cushion or combination of cushions that allows the knees to fall slightly lower than the hips when sitting.
 Sitting in this way enables us to feel our connection to the earth and to the grounded quality of the body.

-Finding your Meditation Seat (including a Chair)
+The Meditation Seat (includes a Chair)

 The back is uplifted and straight.
 You can imagine the spine like a stack of coins, or imagine a string from the top of your head to the sky.
 Feel as though you are suspended from that string.
 A straight and balanced body is important so that your breath is not constricted in any way.

-The hands can rest lightly on the thighs palms facing down in the posture of "royal ease" or placed together below the navel with the palms facing up, right hand on left.
+The hands in meditation can rest lightly on the thighs palms facing down in the posture of "royal ease" or placed together below the navel with the palms facing up, right hand on left.
 Take care that the shoulders aren't pulled forward or pushed back by the placement of the hands and that the chin isn't jutting out.
 Allow the weight of the jaw to hang down, so that the chin is tucked in a bit.
 The mouth can be slightly open.

 In the instructions for shamatha, or "calm abiding" meditation, the eyes are open and downcast.
 The gaze is soft and relaxed, resting on the floor 3-6 feet in front of you or in the space in front.
 The tongue rests against the upper palate behind the top teeth.